The seminars listed here can be given upon request. A biographical sketch can be found

 It is great irony of science that the most

-"time" is an important example of this.
-The laws that describe the
+concept "time" is an important example of this.
+The laws that

-perceive a direction of time.
+of time.
 This direction is called the "arrow of time."
 Different

-arrows of time can be distinguished: the thermodynamic
+arrows of time can be distinguished: the thermodynamic arrow of

-time, the biological arrow of time, the radiative arrow of
+time, the biological arrow of time, the radiative arrow of time,

-is discussed and some pitfalls are shown in "deriving" equations with a
+reversal is discussed and some pitfalls are shown in "deriving"

 Title: Earthquake prediction, a political problem?

 Roel Snieder holds the Keck Foundation Endowed Chair of Basic Exploration Science at the Colorado School of Mines.
 He received in 1984 a Masters degree in Geophysical Fluid Dynamics from Princeton University, and in 1987 a Ph.D. in seismology from Utrecht University.
 In 1993 he was appointed as professor of seismology at Utrecht University, where from 1997-2000 he was appointed as Dean of the Faculty of Earth Sciences.
-In 1997 he was a visiting professor at the Center for Wave Phenomena.
 Roel served on the editorial boards of Geophysical Journal International, Inverse Problems, Reviews of Geophysics, the Journal of the Acoustical Society of America, and the European Journal of Physics.
-In 2000 he was elected as Fellow of the American Geophysical Union for important contributions to geophysical inverse theory, seismic tomography, and the theory of surface waves.
-He is author of the textbooks "A Guided Tour of Mathematical Methods for the Physical Sciences" and "The Art of Being a Scientist", and "The Joy of Science" that are published by Cambridge University Press.
-Roel is a foreign member of the Royal Netherlands Academy of Arts and Sciences.
+In 2000 he was elected as Fellow of the American Geophysical Union.
+He is author of the textbooks "A Guided Tour of Mathematical Methods for the Physical Sciences", "The Art of Being a Scientist", and "The Joy of Science" that are published by Cambridge University Press.
+Roel is a corresponding member of the Royal Netherlands Academy of Arts and Sciences.
 In 2011 he was elected as Honorary Member of the Society of Exploration Geophysicists, and in 2014 he received a research award from the Alexander von Humboldt Foundation.
 In 2016 Roel received the Beno Guterberg Medal from the European Geophysical Union and the Outstanding Educator Award from the Society of Exploration Geophysicists.
 From 2000-2014 he was a firefighter in Genesee Fire Rescue where he served for two years as Fire Chief.